The Myopia epidemic

 Worsening myopia may contribute to more severe eye health complications and potentially blinding conditions later in life, including retinal detachment, myopic maculopathy, glaucoma, and cataracts.
 Starting myopia management early is crucial in order to minimise risk.

 Keep your child’s future brilliant.
-The first step towards this goal is booking a comprehensive eye exam with our expert clinicians.
-There are a number of options and solutions available, including special children contact lenses, to keep myopia under control and ensure your child's eyes stay healthy.
+The first step towards this goal is booking a comprehensive eye exam with our expert optometrists.
+We offer different Myopia Control options, including special spectacle lenses and contact lenses designed to slow down the progression of myopia in children.

 MiSight® 1 day – children contact lenses